leetcoders/Leetcoder/README.md

 Why Leetcoder
 -----
 Many of my friends are preparing the coding interview by working out leetcode interview exercises.
 Although I've only attempted only few problems there, I feel it's a good resource and would be even better if there are some sort of guidance through finishing all the 100+ coding exercises.
 While all the current guidance is great (my data inside Leetcoder/js/data.js is merely a copy of peking2's current version), there is nowhere the leetcode users can modify these data, and thus improving the current guidance.
-Leetcoder provide a place where all leetcode users can contribute and improve current guidance, and I strongly encourage every user to do so.
+Leetcoder provides a place where all leetcode users can contribute and improve current guidance, and I strongly encourage every user to do so.

 How to Contribute
 -----